corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node/operating/monitoring-and-logging/checkpoint-tooling.md

 weight: 110
 ---

 This page contains information about the checkpoint dumper and the checkpoint agent tools.
-Use these tools to debut stuck flows.
+Use these tools to debug stuck flows.

 Ensure that you understand the mechanics of [flows](../../cordapps/api-flows.md/) and [Node flow hospital](../node-flow-hospital.md/).